 General pension FAQs

-To supplement our frequently asked questions (FAQs) on pension transfers, we add this FAQ for all of the other questions we receive on pension in general.
-If you don’t find your pension question answered in either of the two FAQs or in the Staff Matters FAQs then please contact us, together we can find the answer and add it here if it might be useful to others.
+Original article: To supplement our frequently asked questions (FAQs) on pension transfers, we add this FAQ for all of the other questions we receive on pensions in general.
+If you don’t find your pension question answered in either of the two FAQs or in the Staff Matters FAQs or if you find something different from what we have here, then please contact us, together we can find the answer and add them here if it might be useful to others!

 1. I worked in another EU institution, where are my pension contributions?

-If your institutions or agency contributed to the PSEUI, then regardless of whether you worked in the Parliament, Council or Commission and whether you were an official, a Temporary Agent, a Contract Agent or a member of auxiliary staff you were making contributions to the PSEUI.
+If your institutions or agency contributed to the PSEUI, then regardless of whether you worked in the Parliament, Council or Commission and whether you were an official, a Temporary Agent, a Contract Agent or a member of auxiliary staff (‘statutory staff‘) you were making contributions to the PSEUI.
+Even if the PSEUI contributions are fragmented, with a couple of years here and there with interruptions in between, they will be put together.

-The exception would be local agents and those not directly employed by the institutions, such as seconded national experts.
+The exception would be Local Agents[*] (delegations), who have their own provident fund and those not directly employed by the institutions, such as seconded national experts.

 1. What about pension contributions made at the EIB or ECB or other non-PSEUI places?

 We’re unable to find a definitive list of all the contributors to the PSEUI scheme.
-The European Investment Bank and the European Central Bank appear to have their own pension funds.
+The European Investment Bank and the European Central Bank appear to have their own pension funds, as do Local Agents in delgations (provident fund).

-Please check your own circumstances and ask about previous contributions in previous places of employment.
-You need to know what those contributions are worth if you leave them where they are versus if you bring them to the PSEUI (transfer in).
+Please check sysper to see previous institution contracts.
+Ask about previous contributions in previous places of employment.
+You need to know what those contributions are worth if you leave them (not just monetary value: see question 32 in our Pension FAQs) where they are versus if you bring them to the PSEUI (transfer in).

 1. How much do I pay towards my PSEUI pension?